kjosib/kjosib.github.io/error_reporting.md

 framework ought not define or raise any exceptions directly, but rather leave all such policy to the application.

+> Represent an error (or warning) as a structured message or record including relevant diagnostic details.
+> There are three responses.
+Your algorithm must:
+> * First, shift goals!
+No longer seek to succeed, but to fail gracefully.
+>   (This often means more work.
+Exceptions are not your friend here.)
+> * Second, agree with the caller on what to return in case of failure.
+> * Third, agree on an API for reporting issues.
+Will you call an error-reporter object or return structured data?

 Blame is a transitive relationship subject to lenses of perception and perspective.
 Thus, the subsystem that detects an error condition knows which of its own inputs are incompatible with success, but